akhmarov/f5_otp/README.md

 ## Installation

-Take a look at the [Installation Guide](docs/INSTALL.md) for instructions on installing OTP application on BIG-IP.
-This guide need to be used to establish base configuration which allow token creation and modification.
-To use this application for OTP verification in other BIG-IP deployed or external applications please see Implementation chapter below
+Take a look at the [Installation Guide](docs/INSTALL.md) for instructions on installing OTP application on your BIG-IP.
+This guide is need to be used to establish base configuration on BIG-IP which allow you to start creating and modifying tokens.
+To use this application for OTP verification in BIG-IP deployed or external applications please see Implementation chapter below.

 ## Implementation

 See [Implementation Guide](docs/IMPLEMENT.md) for instructions on how to integrate OTP verify with APM-enabled virtual servers with **iRule Event** support.
-In this document you will also find instructions on how to integrate OTP verify with APM-enabled virtual servers without **iRule Event** support or external applications that are able to sned and receive HTTP validation requests
+In this document you will also find instructions on how to integrate OTP verify with APM-enabled virtual servers without **iRule Event** support or external applications that are able to sned and receive HTTP validation requests.

 ## Troubleshooting

-To understand how to debug installed application in your environment take a look at the [Troubleshooting Guide](docs/TSHOOT.md) for instructions on enabling debug log messages and decoding them correctly
+To understand how to debug installed application in your environment take a look at the [Troubleshooting Guide](docs/TSHOOT.md) for instructions on enabling debug log messages and decoding them correctly.

 ## Architecture